jimmydigital/comic-to-text/README.md

     ├── .dockerignore
     ├── README.md
-    ├── notebooks/   <-- Create this directory for your Jupyter notebooks ├── data/        <-- Create this directory and place your comic image folders inside └── src/         <-- Create this directory for any custom Python modules
+    ├── notebooks/   <-- Create this directory for your Jupyter notebooks ├── data/        <-- Create this directory and place your comic image folders inside (not included) └── src/         <-- Create this directory for any custom Python modules
     ```